thombles/ax25-rs/README.md

 and a strongly typed data structure `Ax25Frame`.

 The `linux` module provides a socket that sends and receives packets of type `Vec<u8>`.
 These can be used directly with the `frame` module.
-If you wish to use the library without linux support, disable the `linux` feature.

 ## Example